gbv/elma/elma.md

   as string values.
 The choice of language tags SHOULD be influencable with the Accept-Language HTTP header and an optional request parameter "language".

 * The "prefLabel" object MAY contain additional keys ending with the character "-" to indicate existence of additional labels.
-Values of these fields SHOULD be ignored.
+These keys can also be referred to as language ranges.
+Values of these keys SHOULD be ignored as they only act as boolean existence flags.

 Applications MAY include additional fields as long as their name starts with an uppercase letter.
 Additional fields starting with lowercase letters may be